-With thousands of healthcare clients and a comprehensive portfolio of language services, CyraCom provides expertise on all aspects of language services in health care organizations.
-We continually provide relevant and impactful resources to offer you an up-to-date view of cultural concerns in the health care industry.
+With thousands of healthcare clients and a comprehensive portfolio of language services, CyraCom provides expertise on all aspects of language services for healthcare organizations.
+We continually provide relevant and impactful resources to offer you an up-to-date view of cultural concerns in the healthcare industry.

 As US demographics continue to shift, hospital language services increasingly impact executive-level priorities.
 The struggle for great HCAHPS scores exemplifies the interaction between patient satisfaction – now a major factor affecting hospital reimbursements – and language services.PDF